-Without their express understanding of how stories succeed, you can just file criticisms from a group’s members the heading of opinions.
-They may not be connecting, and good writing turns the writer’s intention into the reader’s experience.
+Without their express understanding of how stories succeed, you can just file away criticisms from a group's members under the heading of opinions.
+They may not be connecting closely, and good writing turns the writer’s intention into the reader’s experience.
 A critique group member might say, “I’m just not feeling it,” and when they say that, every author gets less well served.
-The specifics comments on what doesn’t work for them really help.
+The specific comments on what doesn’t work for them really help you.
 It’s always up to you to agree or disagree.
-That’s true whether it’s an editor or a group.
+That's true whether it's an editor or a group.

 Sometimes we join groups to get our writing into the world in a limited way, so it seems more real and closer to publication.
 So affirmation is a fine thing, even if it’s only, “Well, I read your chapters.”
 However, learning what to try next requires specifics.
 Nonfiction skills may not prepare us for memoir as well as we’d believe.
 We get pretty good at making clarity as a regular result of pages sent to groups, though.
 Outside readers give us a checkup on that.